LucasDelfino92/morrowindsharp/mw#.md

   - Projectiles Reintegrated.
   - Area Effect Projectiles Integrated.
   - Realistic Movement Speeds.
-- Added Tamrielic Lore Tooltips and Tooltips Complete to User Interface (the MCM lets you disable the tooltips you are not interested in, which is useful to remove redundant tooltips and those some mods in this setup may tweak, rendering them incorrect).
-- Added Class Skill Limit (Overhauls).
-- Added Distraction (Overhauls).
 - Removed Dwemer Soul Gems (feel free to reinstall it if you want to make soul gems more accessible; otherwise it's not really needed).
 </details>